Mazda6: North America

 The North American version was redesigned for the 2009 model year, with the wagon and hatchback versions being dropped there.
 It is a widened and lengthened version of the model sold elsewhere, with larger engines.
 Reviewers have noted its coupe-like roofline and sportier style.
 North American engine choices include a new 2.5-liter 4-cylinder and North American versions get the 3.7-liter V6 which is also available in the Mazda CX-9.
 Motor Trend recorded a 0–60 mph acceleration time of 6.1 seconds for the Mazda 6 V6.

 In America, only a sedan model was available (In the Middle East, USDM Mazda6 known as Mazda6 Ultra is sold alongside the JDM Mazda6).
 A Mazdaspeed6 variant was not offered.
 Despite the North American version's increase in dimensions, Mazda maintains that the 6 retains the overall driving experience is still sportier than rivaling Honda Accords, Toyota Camrys, or Chevrolet Malibus.
 Early reviews have been favorable.

 On March 3, 2011, around 50,000 Mazda6 vehicles from the 2009–10 model years were recalled in the United States, with another 15,000 in Canada, Mexico and Puerto Rico after it was found that Yellow Sac Spiders were building nests in the fuel line of the vehicles.
 The Mazda6 has two pipes coming from its gas tank, an extremely rare configuration.
-The amount of gasoline vapor in the fuel line is just strong enough to draw the spider in but not strong enough to kill it.
+Media reports claimed that the amount of gasoline vapor in the fuel line was just strong enough to draw the spider, but not strong enough to kill it.
+However, this theory was later debunked, instead it was shown that the material of the fuel line itself attracts the spiders.
 On April 5, 2014, Mazda reissued the same recall for spiders against all 2010–2013 Mazda6 vehicles with 2.5 liter engines.

 Production for North American market would be transferred to Hofu, Japan, when Mazda ceased production at the Flat Rock Assembly Plant.

 The last Mazda6 rolled off the line at Mazda's Flat Rock Assembly Plant on Friday, August 24, 2012, with Mazda discontinuing production on American soil, effectively ending the 20 year joint-venture between Mazda and Ford.
 Mazda moved production of the Mazda6 back to the Hofu factory in Japan.